Microelectrode Techniques for Cell Physiology

 The workshop can provide a limited amount of bursaries.
 If you think you will have difficulty finding the full fee and will need a half bursary, please indicate clearly in your application.

-Please submit the Application Form by email, attaching your Curriculum Vitae and Research Project (giving a concise description of your research, your reasons for wishing to attend and your experience of techniques taught on the workshop) and PDF copy of a signed Letter of Recommendation on organisation letterheaded notepaper from an academic referee, preferably PhD supervisor or Head of Laboratory.
+Please submit the APPLICATION FORM by email, attaching your Curriculum Vitae and Research Project (giving a concise description of your research, your reasons for wishing to attend and your experience of techniques taught on the workshop).
+Maximum length 4 pages.
+Also a PDF copy of a signed Letter of Recommendation on organisation letterheaded notepaper from an academic referee, preferably PhD supervisor or Head of Laboratory.
 This letter should indicate how your research, the laboratory in which you work and the area of research that you intend to pursue will benefit from your participation on the course.

 Applicants who are visa dependent will need to apply for tourist visas.
 Letters will be provided to those in need of supporting visa documentation

 All applicants will receive acknowledgement fairly immediately after their submission, certainly before the application deadline.
 Please telephone the office if you are uncertain whether your application has been safely received.

 A meeting to assess applications will occur during May and ALL applicants will be notified of the outcome.

 Timetable (This is the 2016 timetable; the 2017 timetable will be very similar)

 - Microelectrode Techniques – The Plymouth Workshop Handbook (7MB .zip file containing PDF documents of the chapters)